gdawel/neurodiv-5923/README.md

 <h3>SOBRARE</h3>

-<p> The Sociedade Brasileira de Resiliência (SOBRARE) has sponsored the development of a system of psychological tests in the fiel of neurodiversity.</p>
+<p> The Sociedade Brasileira de Resiliência (SOBRARE) has sponsored the development of a system of psychological tests in the field of neurodiversity.</p>

 <p>This application implements psychological tests and reports, according with the studies from George Barbosa, PhD.</p>